hyperledger/fabric/docs/source/smartcontract/smartcontract.md

 Finally, endorsement policies are just one example of [policy](../access_control.html#policies) in Hyperledger Fabric.
 Other policies can be defined to identify who can query or update the ledger, or add or remove participants from the network.
-In general, policies should be agreed in advance by the consortium of organizations in a blockchain network, although they are not set in stone.
 Indeed, policies themselves can define the rules by which they can be changed.
 And although an advanced topic, it is also possible to define [custom endorsement policy](../pluggable_endorsement_and_validation.html) rules over and above those provided by Fabric.